form3tech-oss/go-pagerduty-oncall-report/README.md

   dailyRotationStartsAt: 8
   checkRotationChangeEvery: 30 # minutes

+defaultUserTimezone: Europe/London # default user timezone for users that are in the report but their account has been excluded from PagerDuty

 defaultHolidayCalendar: uk # default calendar to use for users not specified in config, allows you to only define users with different calendars.
 If value not specified then fall back to old behaviour

 # Rotation excluded hours by day type